 COMING SOON: 2415 North Broad Street

 Applications are now available and may be picked up at any of our locations.
 The form can also be downloaded here.
 For details, please see below or download the flyer.
-Applications will be accepted at JBJ Soul Homes, located at 1415 Fairmount Avenue, beginning June 1.
+Applications will be accepted at JBJ Soul Homes, located at 1415 Fairmount Avenue, beginning June 1 at 8 AM.
 Please refer back to this page in the coming months for updates concerning upcoming application workshops and community updates.
 Please call 215-309-5222 or email [email protected] with any questions.

 The area currently has many underutilized buildings and lots with a proximity to a large, active educational institution and public transportation.
 2415 North Broad Street is located in the “North Philadelphia Transit Hub” section of North Broad Street.
 This area is a transportation hub and identified in the North Broad Street Plan as an ideal location for transit-oriented development.